vtex/shoreline/packages/site/documentation/data-display/data-grid.md

 ## State

 DataGrid is pretty much stateless.
-You need the help of `useDataGridState` state hook, like:
+The state hook `useDataGridState` contains all business logic needed for the component.

 ```jsx
 function Example() {